Roundup · Updated: August 2026

 Social listening is the practice of monitoring public conversations across social networks and the wider web for mentions of your brand, product, competitors, or chosen keywords, then acting on what you find.
 Most tools go beyond raw mentions to add sentiment (positive, negative, neutral), share of voice against competitors, reach and volume trends, and alerts when a topic spikes.
 It is how brands catch a customer complaint before it spreads, spot a trend early, or find people talking about their category in real time.

-What is the cheapest social listening tool?
+What is the cheapest social listening tool here?

 Does EaseClaw do brand monitoring?